 The Program Recognition Committee (PRC) is responsible for all AHNA Endorsed programs.
 PRC Members, who hold graduate level nursing degrees and are certified holistic nurses, review applications, make certain that quality is maintained, and enable the programs to receive the publicity that they so richly deserve.
-Certificate programs recognized and endorsed by the AHNA must complete a rigorous peer review process with final approval of the AHNA Leadership Council.
+Certificate programs recognized and endorsed by the AHNA must complete a rigorous peer review process with final approval of the AHNA Board of Directors.
 These programs offer 30 or more contact hours to nurses, include two or more modules, and offer content based on a well-developed body of knowledge congruent with the philosophy, mission, and purpose of AHNA and the AHNA Standards of Holistic Nursing Practice.
 Endorsed programs teach knowledge and/or skills that can be legally integrated into nursing practice, in accordance with Nurse Practice Acts in the United States.
 In addition, endorsed programs must have a scientific research base and be approved as a continuing nursing education activity by ANCC or an ANCC accredited approver of continuing nursing education.

 Education Approver Committee (EAC)